SoNet-2017/Puzzle-code/README.md

 Demo (developed for DESKTOP) of the Puzzle project: [https://sonet-2017.github.io/Puzzle-code/app](https://sonet-2017.github.io/Puzzle-code/app)

-# Prototype of the Artè project
+# Prototype of the Puzzle project

 This is a prototype of the [Puzzle](https://sonet-2017.github.io/Puzzle/) project presented at the exam of the [Social Networking](http://bit.ly/polito-sonet) course taken at Politecnico di Torino.
 It was made using the [AngularJS](http://angularjs.org/) framework and starting from the [Starter Kit](https://github.com/SoNet-2017/starter-kit) provided by the teachers of the course.